Managing Saved Searches

 --header "apikey: **********"

-If your request is successful the API will respond with the 204
+If your request is successful the API will respond with the 204 status code.

-Filter sets are a feature in the Explore application which allow users to easily apply common filter configurations.
+Filter Sets are a feature in the Explore application which allow users to easily apply common filter configurations.

-.
+When you get a search from the API there is a field returned under query called filter_set.
 This can either be null (no filter set is applied to the search), or be an object with one of two types:

-: a saved filter set is applied to the search.
+• saved: a saved filter set is applied to the search.

 For ‘saved’ filter sets there are two sub-types supported by the platform:

-: a filter set defined by Meltwater
+• quickpick: a filter set defined by Meltwater

 Currently the API allows you to list saved filter sets, and apply these when creating and updating saved searches.
 The API does not support creating, updating or deleting filter sets.
 Also, the API does not support applying un-saved / adhoc filters to searches at this time.